-- garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of crosscontamination - a general use adrenaline autoinjector will be stored at the school canteen, office and in the yard duty bag for east of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+- garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; Pick-Up tools are also provided to students when picking up rubbish. - school canteen staff are trained in appropriate food handling to reduce the risk of crosscontamination - a general use adrenaline autoinjector will be stored at the school canteen, office and in the yard duty bag for east of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.